Advice for Beginners on Wiccan, Pagan & Witchcraft Paths

 My years of experience will do no good for anyone if I do not share it with you.
 I hope my words of wisdom and advice help you avoid many of the mistakes I made.

 Spirituality is a process.
 Witchcraft is a journey, not a destination.
 There are many factors to consider when choosing a spiritual path.
-Spirituality is about devotion and practice.
-One cannot simply associate one’s self with a path, and call it their own.
+Witchcraft and Paganism are about devotion and practice.
+One cannot simply associate one’s self with this path, and call it their own.
 You must practice it.
-You must become a part of it.
-You must be willing and able to live that path.
+You must live the path each and every day.

 The path of Wicca, Witchcraft, and Paganism is not about shock value.
 It is not about making your oppressive relatives angry or proving yourself different in mainstream society.
-Yes, by nature we tend to go against the grain, but not always so harshly.
-The path is about devotion.
+Yes, by nature Witches and Pagans tend to go against the grain… but not always in the harshest ways.
+This path is about devotion.
 It is about finding a spiritual balance and focus that makes you a better person.
-It is about finding your place in the world that also helps make the world a better place.
+It is about finding your place in the world.
+It is about living authentically.

 Giving advice is not easy.
 I struggle to find the right words and points to make.
 So many times I have tripped over my own feet.
 Often I have searched for answers, only to find that the very answers I sought were right in front of me the whole time.
-I cannot be certain that the words I share here hold a candle to the path you are currently on.
+I hope that the advice and wisdom I share will help you and make the uncertain a manageable.

 Give yourself a break.
 There is a world of knowledge out there, and there is only so much you can learn and practice in one day, week, month or year.
 Witchcraft is a path of dedication and education; you must be in it for the long haul if you are to gain the knowledge and experience you need.

-Even after nearly 20 years of study and practice, I can only claim to have scratched the surface.
-So take a breath and take one day at a time.
+Even after 25 years of study and practice, I can only claim to have scratched the surface.
+Take a breath and take it one day at a time.
 Take it one week at a time.
 Take it one month at a time.
 Through persistence and patience, you will find what you seek.

-You and you alone is responsible for your education.
+You are responsible for your education.
 Read, read, and when you think you have read everything you can, and then READ MORE.
-Then when you are done reading, take classes, attend workshops, and so on.
+Then when you are done reading, take classes, attend workshops, implement what you learn, and so on.

 Below are several books I adore!
-They helped me a great deal when I was starting out, and I am sure their authors’ wisdom will help you as well.
+Some I wrote and others helped me a great deal when I was starting out.
+I am sure their wisdom will help you as well.
 These books stand the test of time and are written by very wise people.